onepub-dev/settings_yaml/README.md

-Provide a very simple method to use yaml files for saving an apps configuration.
+Provide a very simple method to use yaml files for reading/writing an app's configuration.

-Saving config data:
+# Saving a config data

 ```dart
 void save() {